airflow-helm/charts/charts/airflow/README.md

 ## Docs (Database) - External Database

+> ⚠️ WARNING
+>
-While this chart comes with an embedded [stable/postgresql](https://github.com/helm/charts/tree/master/stable/postgresql), this is NOT SUITABLE for production.
+> the embedded PostgreSQL is NOT SUITABLE for production, you should configure one of the following external databases
-You should make use of an external `mysql` or `postgres` database, for example, one that is managed by your cloud provider.

 ### Option 1 - Postgres